joeaniu/ec-lab/applications/yaml2zk/README.md

   -h, --help             Show this help message and exit.
   -r, --root=<root>      The root of the znode.
                          default='/test'
+  -s, --spring-multiple-profiles-support
+                         Support multiple profiles in one application.yaml file.
   -V, --version          Print version information and exit.
 ```